cxengage/cxengage.github.io/cxengage-api-doc/Get-Template.md

 ## Description

-Retrieves templates for the given tenant.
+Retrieves template for the given tenant.

 ### Errors